acosa188/vue-components/user-input-textfield/README.md

 # user-input-textfield

 ## About
-Text field that could be your regular text field, username field, email field, and password field.
-It takes care with error css magic and it could also returns a callback function if there is an error.
+Text field that has fancy css animations.

 ### How to install
 Simply grab the vue component and import it.